 Home Forward is converting to project-based vouchers under the guidelines of PIH Notice 2012-32, REV-1 and any successor Notices.
 Upon conversion to project-based vouchers, Home Forward will adopt the resident rights, participation, waiting list and grievance procedures listed in Section 1.6 of PIH Notice 2012-32, REV-2; and Joint Housing PIH Notice H-2014-09/PHI-2014-17.
-These resident rights, participation, waiting list and grievance procedures are appended to this attachment.
+These resident rights, participation, waiting list and grievance procedures.
 Additionally, Home Forward certifies that it is currently compliant with all fair housing and civil rights requirements.